-This app is one of the easier to setup and connect to your bank accounts, and tracks your monthly income, bills, expenses and savings as you go.
+This app is one of the easier to setup and connect to your bank accounts and tracks how much you're earning, putting toward recurring bills, spending on everyday expenses, and depositing into your savings account as you go.
 This budgeting app even has a feature to help you track each individual bill and find opportunities to save.
 PocketGuard looks out for recurring bills from phone, TV and Internet companies, for example, and helps you find a better deal on your monthly service costs.
-Not only does it help you track your budget, it helps you lower your spending!
+Not only does it help you track your budget, it helps you lower your spending.

 You Need a Budget has a cult-like following of die-hard fans who lovingly refer to the app as YNAB.
 YNAB takes a unique approach to budgeting apps.
 Rather than rely on traditional budgeting buckets, you build your budget based on your income, giving every dollar a job in your budget.
 Those jobs include everything from living expenses to debt payments to savings and investments.
 Leaving no dollar unaccounted for forces you to think about every dollar you spend.